This site explores the contours of Christian belief and its development through centuries of tradition.

 "There is also another reason why this passage isn’t a good proof text for sola scriptura, which is this: The Christian faith contains doctrines that aren’t found in the Old Testament.
 What’s why even those who favor doing theology “by Scripture alone” don’t favor doing it “by the Old Testament alone.”
 While the Old Testament does contain prophecies that point forward to Jesus as the Messiah, the Christ, it doesn’t contain the whole of the Christian faith."

 Saying that Paul and Silas did not have a compiled New Testament in their hands is nothing but a red herring.
 The original intent of an author does not rule out a present application of a biblical passage to broader conditions.
 It is therefore not out of bounds to cite Acts 17:11-12 as a supporting text for Sola Scriptura.
 Further, in Roman Catholicism, scriptural proof is not necessary in order for a dogma to be true.
-The "laypeople" are not allowed to interpret Scripture for themselves:
+The "laypeople" are not even allowed to interpret Scripture authentically:

 "The task of interpreting the Word of God authentically has been entrusted solely to the Magisterium of the Church, that is, to the Pope and to the bishops in communion with him."
 (CCC # 100)